lucacri/rancher-article/rancher.md

 ```

 **NOTE**: This file assumes taht we have a `docker-compose-gitlab.yml`.
 The reason why I usually create a docker-compose file just for CI is because we don't need to have exposed ports on the host to run the tests, so I just copy the normal `docker-compose.yml` and remove the `ports` directives.
 If you don't have anything running on the exposed ports on the host, you are free to use the regular `docker-compose.yml` and skip the creation of a new file.

+# Conclusion

+There is a lot more to learn about docker and Rancher, but I hope this article spiked your interest in what I think it's one of the best piece of software for deployement.

+For any questions, feel free to contact me in LaraChat (@lucacri) or via twitter ([@lucacri](https://twitter.com/lucacri)).

+All the example files used in this article are avalable on [github](https://github.com/lucacri/rancher-article/tree/master/examples).